-The warning tone volume decreases by 30% 3 seconds after it is triggered if the obstacle detected stays at a constant distance from the vehicle.
+The warning tone decreases by 30% after 3 seconds from the start of the system.

 Provided that it is not in continuous mode, the tone on the parking aid system stops when it detects a wall parallel to the vehicle.